Miriitode/AutoRestart/README.md

 ## Acknowledgements

-This is my first time creating a mod for Muse Dash (and it's honestly been a while since I've used C#), so I took inspiration from the following repos:
+This is my first time creating a mod for Muse Dash (and it's honestly been a while since I've used C#), so I took inspiration from the following mods:

 - Ashton's [QuickRestart mod](https://github.com/MDMods/QuickRestart)
 - Flustix's [AccDisplay mod](https://github.com/flustix/AccDisplay) and [Playlists mod](https://github.com/MDMods/Playlists)